ywen407/books-futures-explained/src/0_background_information.md

 **Drawbacks:**

 - OS level threads come with a rather large stack.
-If you have many tasks waiting simultaneously (like you would in a web-server under heavy load) you'll run out of memory pretty fast.
+If you have many tasks waiting simultaneously (like you would in a web server under heavy load) you'll run out of memory pretty fast.
 - There are a lot of syscalls involved.
 This can be pretty costly when the number of tasks is high.